code-423n4/2023-01-rabbithole/README.md

 | IQuest            | 16   | This is a Quest interface                                                                                                                                                                                      |
 | IQuestFactory     | 14   | This is a Quest Factory interface

+& all their inherited / library contracts.

+We would like to call out extra attention to `QuestFactory.mintReceipt` (users should only be able to claim one receipt), `Quest.claim` - users should only be able to claim the amount of rewards for number of receipts they have.
+Note - users could claim a receipt, sell it on secondary (not claim reward) and a user could end up with multiple receipts that can claim multiple rewards.
+Also following funds flow lifecycle throughout the contracts.

 ## Out of scope
 - /contracts/test/*